skillc01/RecreationOfAClassicArcadeGame-DonkeyKong1981/README.md

 Download eclipse, netbeans or IntelliJ as well as the src files here.
 Latest [Java](https://www.java.com/en/download/) can be downloaded here : https://www.java.com/en/download/
 Will work with previous java version also.
+Install files found here and download the jar file.
+Double click the jar file to play the game.

 ## Built With